mbasaglia/mini_apps/docs/apps/mini_event.md

 The events app is a technical demo, for a fully functional app some changes are needed.

-For one, the events are only specified as a time (not a date), this allows the bot to always show events without having to set up many events throughout the course of several days.
+For one, the events are only specified as a time (not a date), this allows the bot to always show some data regardless of the current date.

-For the live instance, the bot will send notifications based on the server time.
+The bot will send notifications based on the server time, which might be different from the time shown to the users.

-The live database might get wiped and recreated periodically so some data will be deleted.
+The live database might get wiped and recreated periodically so some data might be deleted.